skramm/homog2d/docs/homog2d_manual.md

 or [`polygon`](https://www.w3.org/TR/SVG2/shapes.html#PolygonElement)), or by using the [`path`](https://www.w3.org/TR/SVG2/paths.html#PathElement) element, that is much more general.

-%At present this import subsystem only handles the `polyline` and `polygon` elements.
 This import subsystem handles both the `polyline` , `polygon` and `path` elements.
-However, for the latter, the "curve" elements (path commands C, S, Q, T) are not handled.
+However, for the latter, the "curve" elements (SVG path commands C, S, Q, T) are not handled.

 * If you have trouble with some SVG file, a helper function `printFileAttrib()` is provided that will output all the SVG attributes of a file on `stdout`.